BACK TO BLOG

 The concurrency group ensures only one doc-update workflow runs per PR.
 The if block has specific guards:

-skip-docs-checklabel as an escape hatch - Filters out PRs authored by
+3. Filters out PRs authored by github-actions[bot] and claude[bot]

 Those last two items prevent looping behavior.
 The timeout-minutes: 30 setting helps prevent a hung API call from burning Actions minutes indefinitely.
 The workflow requests contents: write (to create branches and push commits) and pull-requests: write (to open follow-up PRs) as its minimum required permissions.

-id-token: writepermission is required becauseclaude-code-actionuses OpenID Connect (OIDC) for secure authentication with Anthropic's API.
+Important: The id-token: write permission is required because claude-code-action uses OpenID Connect (OIDC) for secure authentication with Anthropic's API.
 Without it, the action fails silently after three retries with an OIDC token error.

 Extracting the diff